JuliBlu/SDSketch2Image/README.md

 # SDSketchToImage Generator

 Preview:
+The User Interface consists of multiple features to draw on the canvas.
+After clicking generate, the drawn image will be used as input for the image to image model.
+The model will then generate a new image that reselbles the drawing.

 ![Preview](https://github.com/BluJy/SDSketch2Image/blob/main/Examples/Readme/Screenshot.png)

+Examples for logos created by this application:

 ![Preview](https://github.com/BluJy/SDSketch2Image/blob/main/Examples/Generated_Images/generated-image(32).png)
 ![Preview](https://github.com/BluJy/SDSketch2Image/blob/main/Examples/Generated_Images/generated-image(33).png)
 ![Preview](https://github.com/BluJy/SDSketch2Image/blob/main/Examples/Generated_Images/generated-image(35).png)

 ## If the application is running on the server...
 ... you can access it here: (http://10.36.88.133:3000/) (on the target machine, i.e. the PC that will run the demo)